jfilus/byteWIKI/docs/source/firststart.rst

 -  A green LED on the backside of the byteDEVKIT STM32MP1 indicates the status of the power supply.

 ..
 Attention:: Your byteDEVKIT STM32MP1 is powered up, when the green LED lights up.
-If the LED doesn´t light up, check the connection the power socket.
+If the LED doesn´t light up, check the connection of the power socket.

 .. image:: https://www.bytesatwork.io/wp-content/uploads/2020/04/wiring_8kl.jpg
    :scale: 20%